Last Updated: March 27, 2024

 Solo Career and Audioslave

-While working on material for his second album, Cornell was contacted by the remaining members of the band Rage Against the Machine who had recently lost their lead singer.
+While working on material for his second album, Chris was contacted by the remaining members of the band Rage Against the Machine, who had recently lost their lead singer.
 The group hit it off with Cornell, and Audioslave was formed.
 They wrote 21 songs in 19 days of rehearsing and released their debut self-titled album in late 2002.
-It was met with mixed reaction among critics but was a commercial hit with five hit singles.
-It reached triple platinum status in the US and sold well internationally.
-Prior to the start of their first tour, there was speculation that Cornell had checked into rehab and fears the tour would be cancelled.
+It was met with mixed reactions among critics but was a commercial success with five hit singles.
+The album was certified 3x Platinum in the US and sold well internationally.
+Prior to the start of their first tour, there was speculation that Cornell had checked into rehab and fears that the tour would be canceled.
 Although he did check into a treatment facility, he left and was able to continue with the tour as scheduled.

 Personal Life

-His first marriage was with former Soundgarden manager Susan Silver, and the pair had a daughter together in 2000.
-After the two divorced in 2004, he married publicist Vicky Karayiannis.
+Cornell's first marriage was to former Soundgarden manager Susan Silver, and the pair had a daughter together in 2000.
+After the two divorced in 2004, Chris married publicist Vicky Karayiannis.
 The couple had two children together and started the Chris and Vicky Cornell Foundation in 2013 to help homeless youths.

 Death and Legacy

-Cornell was found dead in his Detroit hotel room in May of 2017.
-He performed just hours earlier and was only 52 years old.
-He had battled depression for his whole life and admitted to having had struggled with suicidal thoughts in the past.
-The corner ruled his death a suicide, but his widow doubted this conclusion.
-Although the only drugs found in his system were prescribed, they were present in higher levels than prescribed leading Vicky Cornell to believe his death was unintentional and to subsequently file a lawsuit against his former doctor for negligence in 2018.
+Cornell was found dead in his Detroit hotel room on May 18, 2017.
+He had performed with Soundgarden just hours earlier, and he was only 52 years old at the time of his death.
+Chris had battled depression his whole life and admitted to having struggled with suicidal thoughts in the past.
+The coroner ruled his death a suicide, but his widow doubted this conclusion.
+Although the only drugs found in Cornell's system were prescribed, they were present at higher levels than prescribed, leading Vicky Cornell to believe his death was unintentional and to subsequently file a lawsuit against his former doctor for negligence in 2018.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.